greg-raven/grus/_posts/2006-02-25-feinstein-intel-corp-on-h-1b-visas.md

 ---
 title: 'Intel Corp. on H-1B visas'
-date: '2006-02-25T02:45:00-08:00'
 layout: post
 categories:
 - Letters
 tags:
-    - 'Federal government'
+- Federal government
-    - 'Senator Dianne Feinstein'
+- Senator Dianne Feinstein
 ---

-Chairman Intel’s comment makes clear how little the tech industry values the American worker.
+Chairman Intel's comment makes clear how little the tech industry values the American worker.
 You have a responsibility to protect us from people like him.

 MSNBC has quoted Craig Barrett of Intel as saying: